-Microbiology 1 HOUR (0-3)
+Microbiology 1 HOUR (0-3) FA, SP, SU

 In this laboratory course, students will observe, cultivate, characterize and identify microorganisms and practice techniques that control, kill and prevent the spread of them.
-Prerequisite: Successful completion at a regionally accredited college of a Microbiology course with no lab component.
+Prerequisite: Successful completion at a regionally accredited college of a Microbiology course with no lab component with a grade of C or higher within the last seven years.

-Anatomy and Physiology 4 HOURS (3-3) FA, SP
+Anatomy and Physiology 4 HOURS (3-2-1) FA, SP

 Study of structure and function of the human body.
 Focuses on fundamental concepts of body organization and cellular function.
 Structure, functions and terminology of the skeletal, muscular, integumentary and nervous system are considered.
 Three hour lecture, two hour lab, and one hour of recitation.
-Prerequisite: High school biology or equivalent within the past seven years.
-High school chemistry or an equivalent within the past seven years.
+Prerequisite: High school biology or equivalent with a grade of C or higher within the past seven years AND high school chemistry or an equivalent with a grade of C or higher within the past seven years.